JHUAPL/AccumuloGraph/README.md

 This is an implementation of the [TinkerPop Blueprints](http://tinkerpop.com) 2.6 API using [Apache Accumulo](http://apache.accumulo.com) as the backend.
-This combines the benefits and flexibility of Blueprints with the scalability and performance of Accumulo.
+This combines the many benefits and flexibility of Blueprints with the scalability and performance of Accumulo.

-In addition to the basic Blueprints functionality, we provide additional features that harness more of Accumulo's power.
+In addition to the basic Blueprints functionality, we provide a number of enhanced features, including:

-Some features include...

-Benchmarks

-Indexing via the `IndexableGraph` and `KeyIndexableGraph` interfaces.
+* Indexing implementations via `IndexableGraph` and `KeyIndexableGraph`

-Benchmarking

-Feel free to email with suggestions for improvements.
-Please submit issues for any bugs you find or features you want.
-We are also open to pull requests.

-This implementation provides easy to use, easy to write, and easy to read access to an arbitrarily large graph that is stored in Accumulo.

-We implement the following Blueprints interfaces:
-	<br>1.
-Graph
-	<br>2.
-KeyIndexableGraph
-	<br>3.
-IndexableGraph

-Benchmarking.
+* Support for mock, mini, and distributed instances of Accumulo
+* Numerous performance tweaks and configuration parameters
+* Support for high speed ingest
+* Hadoop integration

+Feel free to contact us with bugs, suggestions, pull requests, or simply how you are leveraging AccumuloGraph in your own work.

 ## Getting Started